2008 Ziarat earthquakes: Earthquake sequence

 The earthquake sequence began at 22:33 UTC on October 28, with a magnitude 5.3 foreshock.
 This was followed just over 30 minutes later at 23:09 by the first of the M 6.4 doublet earthquakes.
 The second M 6.4 doublet earthquake occurred at 11:32 on October 29.
 There were five significant aftershocks in the period up to December 12, including three M>5 earthquakes on that day.

 The observed focal mechanisms were almost all strike-slip in type, but it remained unclear which faults ruptured during the sequence, with both southwest–northeast trending sinistral (left lateral) and northwest–southeast trending dextral (right lateral) faults being proposed.
 Investigations using InSAR data supported activity on multiple faults in both of these orientations.

 Damage

 Most of the casualties were from two villages on the outskirts of Ziarat town.
-Balochistan chief minister Nawab Aslam Khan Raisani ordered declaration of emergency in the hospitals of the affected areas.
+Balochistan chief minister Aslam Raisani ordered declaration of emergency in the hospitals of the affected areas.
 These areas, situated on steep terrain, were badly damaged by landslides caused by the quake.
 Hundreds of mud houses were destroyed.

-The tremors were felt in Quetta, Ziarat, Pishin, Qila Abdullah, Mastung, Sibi, Bolan, Kuchlak and Loralai areas.
+The tremors were felt in Quetta, Ziarat, Pishin, Qila Abdullah, Mastung, Sibi, Bolan, Kuchlak and Loralai.